nitinnbbhagat/VaccineAvailabilityNotifier/README.md

 # VaccineNotifier
-VaccineNotifier checks the CoWIN Portal periodically to find vaccination slots available in your PIN code and for your age.
-If found, it will send you notifications via Email.
+VaccineNotifier checks the CoWIN Portal once every 30 minutes to find vaccination slots available in your PIN code and for your age.
+If found, it will send you a notification via Email.

 ## Prerequisites